Cogmasters/concord-dev-docs/docs/source/apis/discord/client/scheduler.rst

 ``Orca-Discord`` provides a threadpool which can be used to run the events callbacks.

-The default size for the threadpool and its queue are 1 and 8 respectively, and those can be changed by settings the value of their environment variables counterparts: ``DISCORD_THREADPOOL_SIZE`` and ``DISCORD_THREADPOOL_QUEUE_SIZE``.
+The default size for the threadpool and its queue are 2 and 8 respectively, and those can be changed by settings the value of their environment variables counterparts: ``ORCA_THREADPOOL_SIZE`` and ``ORCA_THREADPOOL_QUEUE_SIZE``.

 .. note::
-   The threadpool is unique per client.
-The total amount of threads pre-allocated is `DISCORD_THREADPOOL_SIZE * number of clients initialized`.
+   The threadpool is shared amongst all clients.

 .. seealso::
    For a quick example check `Example`_.